- Hear and tour the mythology of the Acropolis

 Day 8: Day Trip to Delos

 Your guided tour will wind you through the foundations of former traders' mansions, temples, and landmarks such as the Terrace of the Lions.
-Don't skip the island museum, where many of the smaller artifacts and frescoes have been moved to protect them from the elements.
+Don't skip the island museum, where many smaller artifacts and frescoes have been relocated to protect them from harm.

 The imposing Panagia Evangelistria should not be overlooked, as Tinos is also known as the island of the Virgin Mary.
 Its icon is believed to have healing powers, and the annual August pilgrimage is a key part of the island's identity as churchgoers crawl on their knees toward the temple as a sign of piety.